matthewdeanmartin/paipi/SOURCE.md

     ),
 ) -> SearchResponse:
     """
-    Search for Python packages using AI knowledge with caching.
+    Search for Python packages using AI knowledge, augmented with live PyPI data.

-    This endpoint mimics the PyPI search API but uses AI to generate results based on its knowledge of Python packages.
-Results are cached for faster subsequent requests.
+    This endpoint uses AI to generate a list of relevant packages, then verifies each one against the official PyPI API.
+Real packages are updated with live metadata, while non-existent ones remain as AI suggestions.
+Results are cached.

     Args:
-        q: Search query string (empty string returns all cached results)
+        q: Search query string.
-        size: Maximum number of results to return (1-100)
+        size: Maximum number of results to return (1-100).

     Returns:
-        SearchResponse with AI-generated package results in PyPI format
+        SearchResponse with AI-generated and PyPI-verified package results.
     """
     if not ai_client:
         raise HTTPException(